EthanAlexanderAnderson/spud-bot/README.md

 - /dreamsend [number] - Sends the dream and dreamer of corresponding number ID

-- /dreamname [name] - Sends all number IDs of dreams belonging the dreamer name provided
+- /dreamname (name) - Sends all number IDs of dreams belonging the dreamer name provided.
+If no name is provided it will send the number of dreams belonging to each name.

-- /dreamreset - resets scores (for auto scoring)
+- /dreamreset - Resets scores and buffer (for auto scoring)

 Most dream commands have abbreviated forms, for example, you can type /dp instead of /dreamplay